claudioescobar/blogsample/README.md

 Database Layer Tests
 ```
 Identified as *RepositoryTest, just to test if the repositories are configurated and working well.
-These tests were created using @JPAData..
+These tests were created using @DataJpaTest
 ```

 Service Layer Tests